azerion/bluestack-sdk-android/setup.md

 - Android 4.4 (API level 19) or higher.
 - CompileSdkVersion at least 31.
 - Android Studio 4.0 or higher.
-- Since Version 3.0 and later, it’s required that your project migrates from Android Support Libraries to Jetpack Libraries ([Android X]).

 ## Step 1.
 Installation using Gradle

-**1) In the main build.gradle of your project, you must declare there repositorys :**
+**1) In the main build.gradle of your project, you must declare there repositories :**

 ```groovy
 repositories {